-The Alexander Dawson School has moved to full virtual learning for the remainder of the 2019-2020 school year and faculty and staff continue working remotely.
+When The Alexander Dawson School moved to full virtual learning in March for the remainder of the 2019-2020 school year, our faculty and staff continued to work remotely.

-Just as our classroom faculty have pivoted to distance education, Dawson's administration staff is finding alternative ways to share our story and expertise.
-Through Zoomcasts, we'll bring educators and families together as a global educational community to support students and the school communities we serve.
+Just as our classroom faculty pivoted to distance education, Dawson's administration staff found alternative ways to share our story and expertise.
+Through Zoomcasts, we continue to bring educators and families together as a global educational community to support students and the school communities we serve.

 Watch the Latest Episode

 In this Zoomcast episode, Assistant Head of School Andrew Bishop is in conversation with Head of School Roxanne Stansbury about Dawson's school-wide throughline, Discover Your Voice.

 Topics include: - What is a throughline?
 And why is it important? - The history of throughlines at Dawson - Our 2020-2021 throughline: Discover Your Voice - Incorporating faculty voice - How parents can use the throughline at home - Dawson's goals for our diversity, equity and inclusion work this year

 To open up this season of the Dawson Zoomcast, Assistant Head of School Andrew Bishop is joined by three new faculty - Rachel Pruitt, Rachael Stratmeyer and Lee Shurtleff - during Teacher Academy.
 You'll hear their unique stories and experiences that they bring to our School,